-- 1. If a grade of C or less is earned in any graduate nursing course, the course must be repeated the next regular academic semester during which the course is offered.
-A nursing course may be repeated only once.
+1. If a grade of C or less is earned in any graduate nursing course, the course must be successfully repeated the next regular academic semester during which the course is offered.
 Failure to achieve the minimum grade of B when repeating a course will result in dismissal from the program.
-Students may petition the Graduate Admissions Committee to accept a repeated course from another university in advance of enrollment for the course; however, the original grade will remain on the transcript and will be calculated into the CGPA.
-The only way to remove the grade from the GPA calculation is to retake the course at MSU. - A student who fails to successfully complete a nurse practitioner major clinical course (NURS 5176 FNP I, NURS 5196 FNP II or NURS 5375 FNP III) either by dropping the course during the semester or by earning a C, D, or F, will be required to register for and satisfactorily complete (grade of A or B) a one semester credit hour independent study for each long semester until retaking the dropped or failed course.
-The purpose of the independent study is to maintain clinical competence.
-The independent study will consist of 64 clinical hours under the direction of an FNP faculty member.
+Students may petition the Graduate Curriculum and Standards Committee to accept a repeated course from another university in advance of enrollment for the course; however, the original grade will remain on the transcript and will be calculated into the CGPA.
+The only way to remove the grade from the GPA calculation is to retake the course at MSU.

+- 2. A student who fails to successfully complete a nurse practitioner major clinical course (NURS 5163/5173 FNP I, NURS 5183/5193 FNP II or NURS 5371/5174 FNP III) either by dropping the course during the semester or by earning a C, D, or F, will be required to register for and satisfactorily complete (grade of A or B) a one semester credit hour special topics course for each long semester until retaking the dropped or failed course.
+The purpose of the special topics course is to maintain clinical competence.
+The course will consist of 64 clinical hours under the direction of an FNP faculty member.
 Clinical hours that were earned during the dropped or failed course will be forfeited.
-Clinical hours earned during the independent study will be in addition to the minimum required clinical hours for the FNP program.

-3. A grade lower than B in any two graduate nursing courses either the same course twice or two different courses will result in the student's dismissal from the program.
-Readmission will be considered by the Graduate Admissions Committee on an individual basis.
+Clinical hours earned during the special topics course will be in addition to the minimum required clinical hours for the FNP program. - A student who earns lower than a "B" in any two graduate nursing courses either the same course twice or two different courses, will be dismissed from the program.
+Readmission will be considered by the Graduate Curriculum and Standards Committee on an individual basis.